 The prophet was very particular about the availability of writing material at all times.
 This was to ensure that the message of Allah can be written down instantly.
 For instance, during the migration to Medina, there are references that he made sure that his companions carried pen, inkpot and paper.
 The letter written to Suraqa, the one who was chasing him during the journey, provides evidence of this fact.

 It is evident that at the time of the Prophet, a large number of Muslims knew how to read and write.
 The material for writing was easily available and the community of believers under the leadership of the Prophet was aware of preserving the divine revelations in writing.
 The Prophet would instantly ask the available scribers to write down the revelation and would also teach the believers to memorize the portion.

 The Quran was the text the Prophet used to teach Allah's revelation to people.
 "The best among you is the one who learns the Quran and teaches it."
 (Uthman bin Affan in Bukhari)

-"The one who reads the Quran is like a fruit that tastes good and whose smell is also good and the one who does not read it is like the date that is good but that does not have good smell.
+"The one who reads the Quran is like a fruit that tastes good and whose smell is also good and the one who does not read it is like the date that is good, but that does not have a good smell.
 (Abu Musa in Bukhari)

 The Prophet said that he was commanded to sit in the company of those who recite the Quran.
 (Abu Saeed in Abu Dawood)